This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Our third landmark is the year 1979.

 For no acknowledged reason, either.
 But it keeps turning up like a leit motif.
 We don’t know just what happened in 1979.
-But, unlike for 1970, we can make a few guesses.
+But, unlike the events of 1970, we can make a few guesses.

 • • • •